Let's take a look at some concepts and terminology that you need to know in order to follow the use cases.

 THROTTLING POLICIES contains the settings for the throttling configurations of API Manager.
 Under that,

 ADVANCED THROTTLING - Create and Update Advanced Throttling polices.
-Refer Adding an advanced throttling policy for more information.
+See Working with Advanced Throttling Policies for more information.

 APPLICATION TIERS - Create and Update Application level throttling tiers.
-Refer Adding a new application-level throttling tier for more information.
+See Working with Application Throttling Policies for more information.

 SUBSCRIPTION TIERS - Create and Update API Subscription level throttling tiers.
-Refer Adding a new subscription-level throttling tier for more information.
+See Working with Subscription Throttling Policies for more information.

-BLACK LIST - blacklist requests by APIs, Applications, Users and IP Addresses.
-Refer Blacklisting Requests for more information.
+DENYLIST - Denylist requests by APIs, Applications, Users, and IP Addresses.
+See Working with Denylist Policies for more information.

 API AVAILABILITY - provides statistics of API Availability

-MANAGE ALERTS - proivdes configuring alerts for different behaviors of APIs, requests, response times etc. Refer Managing Alerts with Real-time Analytics.
+MANAGE ALERTS - proivdes configuring alerts for different behaviors of APIs, requests, response times etc. See Managing Alerts with Real-time Analytics.